C-Stew/SkyrimSE-Modlist/index.md

 ## Foreword
 This mod list uses the **now outdated 1.5.97 version** of Skyrim SE.
 If you have updated to or are using the Anniversary Edition, use [this mod](https://www.nexusmods.com/skyrimspecialedition/mods/57618) to downgrade to the compatible SE version.
 It is also incompatible with Skyrim: Legendary Edition, the original game with all DLC Add-ons, and Skyrim VR, the Virtual Reality version of Skyrim SE, due to many mods not supporting those versions of the game.

 This mod list uses ESO & UI’s [SKYRIM SE MICRO MOD LIST – V1.2](https://eso-ui.com/skyrim-se-micro-list/) as a base.
 However, my list includes several changes to exclude certain mod features and incorporate compatibility patches.
+I also include some personal favorites to replace a few excluded features, annoyances, and to improve aspects their list doesn't cover.
+Their install instructions are also lacking, that is to say non-exsistent, making it impossibly difficult to match their settings.
 This mod list also incorporates ENB, a post-processing program that enhances visuals drastically.
 If you experience performance issues or are running on a low-end system, test with ENB off. **Certain mods rely on ENB being present, and they will need to be removed if ENB is not in use.**

+LOOT will be used periodically to optimize load order and solve override issues, as Vortex doesn't do the best job of this. *If your deploy/load order is shuffled while installing mods, don't worry.* LOOT can pretty easily resolve many load order issues.

 *Any mods containing NSFW content/additions will not be included.*